harleysmodernlife/VERN/KNOWN_ISSUES_AND_GOTCHAS.md

 ## Current MVP Approach

+- **CLI chat is LLM-powered by default (Qwen3 via Ollama), with tool overrides for explicit commands.**
 - **Agents and chat interface call Python functions for tools (echo, add, journal, etc.).**
 - **Persistent memory and logging are handled via SQLite.**
 - **MCP integration is planned for future releases when ecosystem matures.**